 And we got a good story out of it.
 We asked a woman with two dogs for a little guidance.
 After several “go this way and don’t go that way” (literally how she described the trail choices), she launched into a weird conspiracy theory.
 She said we REALLY couldn’t go “this way” because it’s completely pitch black.
 Her dogs refused to go near this circular area of complete darkness, but she felt compelled to go in.
 Ultimately, she overcame that feeling and didn’t go in.
-She said she spoke to a ranger about this mysterious blackness and he suggested maybe it was a timezone?
-This apparently made sense to her, and she was so glad she chose not to get sucked in.
+She said she spoke to a ranger about this mysterious blackness and he suggested maybe it was a time zone?
 She warned us repeatedly not to go in.
 Oddly, she also warned us that we would see the face of ancient being along the trail.
 We walked away shaking our heads in confusion.

 Blue Mountain Reservation Loop